sarahaglenn/HelloWorld/README.md

 This program displays "Hello, world.
 It's a beautiful day." in the console.

-The purpose of this project is to demonstrate a working knowledge of combining Git, an IDE (Visual Studio Code in this case), and JavaScript to display Hello World.
+The purpose of this project is to demonstrate a collaboration Git, Visual Studio Code, and JavaScript.

 [Software Demo Video](https://youtu.be/wV4jUuB8XIk)

 # Development Environment

-Visual Studio Code was used as the IDE for this project and Git was used for version control.

-This program is written in JavaScript
+* Visual Studio Code
+* JavaScript
+* Git/GitHub

 # Useful Websites